-Amniocentesis.
+Amniocentesis

 What the professional pushing the diagnostic tool does not know is the possibility of permanent damage such a procedure may cause.
-The foetus, in baby logic, may interpret this as attempted murder, and may also confuse it with attempted abortion.
-If there is any bonding at all the 'accident' will cause permanent cutting of the bonding, and mother and child will be estranged for life.
+The fetus, in baby logic, may interpret this invasion as attempted murder, and may also confuse it with attempted abortion.
+If there is any bonding at all, the "accident" will cause permanent cutting of the bonding, and mother and child will be estranged for life.
 Survivors of attempted abortion do suffer serious consequences of such attempts.
 The trauma is overwhelming, leaving the person changed and disconnected from their bodies.

-Loss of a twin in the womb.
-The client also re-experienced not only the loss of an identical twin in the womb, but also a third embryo, which (Hayton, 2007) describes as multiples.
-From her research presentation she explains that survivors of multiples re-enact their own womb story in intimate relationships by co-dependency and self-absorption.
-She explains how by co-dependency the multiple wombtwin survivor has a tendency to sabotage relationships to re-enact the original pre-birth tragedy, and in my awareness, this is re-enacted in schizoid personalities.
+Loss of a twin in the womb

+The client re-experienced not only the loss of an identical twin in the womb, but also a third embryo, which Althea Hayton (n.d.) describes as multiples.
+In her research presentation she explains that survivors of multiples re-enact their own womb story in intimate relationships by codependency and self-absorption.
+She explains how by co-dependency the multiple womb-twin survivor has a tendency to sabotage relationships to re-enact the original pre-birth tragedy, and in my experience, this is reenacted in schizoid personalities.

-There is a correlation with intrauterine events causing schizoid personality disorder as in identical twin survivors where there is a feeling of being split in two, yet there is only one individual left alive.
-Hayton (2008) describes this as self-absorption and states that in the 'dream womb' there is someone very close by and exactly the same.
+There is a correlation showing intrauterine events related to schizoid personality disorder, as in identical twin survivors where there is a feeling of being split in two, yet there is only one individual left alive.
+Hayton (n.d.) describes this as self-absorption and states that in the "dream womb" there is someone very close by and exactly the same.
 This part of the self is very vulnerable and fragile and needs constant and absolute attention, so all energy is directed inwardly.

-The dominant script of the client reliving this scenario was one of feeling very fragile, small and possessing a great fear of annihilation.
-The adult had a great need to protect their own traumatized child, keeping the child alive by adopting the schizoid, closed, defensive position, and in one sense, completely ignoring her.
-In her inner life the adult believed that if she stopped trying to keep herself alive she would dissolve into nothingness and vanish - just like the identical vanishing twin script, who left.
+The dominant script of the client reliving this scenario was one of feeling very fragile, small, and possessing a great fear of annihilation.
+The adult has a great need to protect their own traumatized child, keeping the child alive by adopting the schizoid, closed, defensive position, and in one sense, completely ignoring her.
+In her inner life the adult believed that if she stopped trying to keep herself alive she would dissolve into nothingness and vanish-just like the identical vanishing twin script, who left.